lpil/lpil/README.md

 ## TODO

-* Have history image made for mobile site (design)
 * Remove text embedded in images and replace as actual text (Martin, me)
 * Implement an order form (Martin, me)